nachocaru/xaprb.com/content/blog/2007-01-29-mysqls-federated-storage-engine-part-1.md

 18 Query       SELECT `i`, `j` FROM `fed_remote`
  9 Query       SELECT `i`, `j` FROM `fed_remote` WHERE  (`i` = 1)</pre>

 Very interesting!
 It opened a new connection, scanned the whole table, and then plugged the value 1 into the `WHERE` clause.
-I&#8217;m not terribly surprised by the table scan (obviously the aggregate query can&#8217;t be pushed through as-is, since the row that results isn&#8217;t in the local table&#8217;s row format and therefore isn&#8217;t compatible with the handler), but I&#8217;m surprised by the new connection.
+I'm not terribly surprised by the table scan (obviously the aggregate query can't be pushed through as-is, since the row that results isn't in the local table's row format and therefore isn't compatible with the handler), but I'm surprised by the new connection.
 I suppose if it opens the table more than once in a query, it has to create a new connection.
 Does it re-use that newly opened connection?
 It turns out it does; if I re-issue the query, connections 9 and 18 are used again (Brian Aker wrote about [connection caching for the `FEDERATED` engine][5], if you want to know how it works).

-Here&#8217;s a nasty cross join, which I guess will open the table three times:
+Here's a nasty cross join, which I guess will open the table three times:

 <pre>-- Local: